 Why plant trees?

-    From fighting climate change and cleaning the air we breathe to improving the curb-appeal of our streets and providing shade on a hot sunny day, we need trees.
+From cleaning the air we breathe to improving the curb-appeal of our streets and providing shade on a hot sunny day, we need trees.

 Trees and woodland are vital for our environment, biodiversity, economy, industry, and the health and wellbeing of our communities.
 As some of the longest living plants on our planet, trees give us oxygen, store carbon, stabilise the soil and provide essential habitats for wildlife.

 New woodland carefully placed in a rural river valley will, over time, help reduce flooding in the towns and cities further downstream.
 Whilst strategically placed urban woodland can help reduce the damaging impact of surface water flooding within our communities.

 A well designed and maintained urban forest helps to boost investor confidence and create new jobs and businesses.

 And of course, trees and woodlands, when carefully designed into the wider landscape, provide fantastic habitat for nature, protecting soil, water courses and species migration corridors to help wildlife adapt to a changing climate.